 Simple electronic signatures are basic electronic data that is logically associated with other electronic data and used as a signatory.
 For example, you could use your name to sign an email.
 That would be a simple signature.

 Advanced electronic signatures are uniquely linked to and capable of identifying the signatory.
 They are also linked to documents in a way that any subsequent change of the data is detectable.
-An example is Contractbook’s digital signature where a contract is signed by using an email and a unique code received in an SMS.

 For more information, read what the European Union writes about it here.

 All our signature types are categorised as advanced electronic signatures.